Introducing a Static Site Blog with Pelican

 Next I looked around for some helpful starter style sheets for making my site look more than “simple”.
 I found Pico, which is a “semantic HTML” style sheet.
 I like the clean design and even the default styles are pretty attractive.
 The default things like spacing between elements is a nice balance of compact and readable.

-If your site uses semantic HTML (e.g. it tags things as what they are instead of using generic tags like a <div>
+If a site uses semantic HTML (e.g. it tags things as what they are instead of using generic tags like a <div>

-for everything) then Pico requires almost no work to style your site.
-Fortunately for us, the simple theme uses semantic markup, e.g. it uses <header>
+for everything) then Pico requires almost no work to style the site.
+Fortunately, the simple theme uses semantic markup, e.g. it uses <header>

 for the top of the page, <article>